Key takeaways:

 Understanding your market is key to understanding why you might be missing out on jobs.

-It’s useful to know what your competition is charging, be cautious of getting too wrapped up in what they’re doing.
+While it’s useful to know what your competition is charging, avoid getting too wrapped up in their activities.

-David Kenney of BroLaws Construction says: “to me, it doesn’t matter what others are charging.
-We know our bottom line and what goals we have, and our prices reflect that.
+David Kenney of BroLaws Construction says, “To me, it doesn’t matter what others are charging.
+We know our bottom line and our goals, and our prices reflect that.
 Stop paying attention to what others are doing and focus on your own goals.”

 Competitors can give you a benchmark for your pricing.
 But remember that your business is unique.
 Just because a competitor is charging a certain price, it doesn’t mean you have to match that price or undercut your services.